 Over the years, you may have written down passwords on loose paper, in notebooks or on post-it notes.
 These papers can be located almost anywhere, but you need to find them in order to protect your security.

-- Important files/documents – Another popular place to store passwords is with your other sensitive information, like your social security card, tax documents, financial statements and medical records.
+- Vaults or file boxes: Another popular place to store passwords is with your other sensitive information, like your social security card, tax documents, financial statements and medical records.
 Check these files carefully to find any passwords you may have tucked away.

 Once you have stored all of your handwritten passwords in Dashlane, be sure to shred the original documents to prevent breaches.